 Many times, anything going wrong in someone’s life is due to what the Know it All surmises are their fault, their bad choices, their sins, or something they are missing.
 This may be true, but at the end of the day, most people who want advice or thoughts on a matter ask.
 And most of us already know the changes we need to make.
 Deep inside, we know, and often, we are prayerfully trying to change.
 Boundaries are needed.
 We must ask for wisdom from someone we trust and find wise, and of course, as believers, we ask the Father, and seek out people who will not spread our personal lives all over the planet.
 Finding these people may be difficult.
 All of us can let others down.
 At the end of the day, we are to think the best of others and not see them with a stink eye.

 Many times, and sadly more so today with those who hide behind computer screens and feel free to say whatever they want, when in fact if the person were sitting across from them, they probably would not boast or correct so harshly.
 In all things, trust is needed, and it takes time to earn trust and build healthy relationships.
-If we have known someone for years and they have been a good friend with a compassionate heart and a listening ear, and suddenly we view them as an enemy and a person we do not trust, it might be us who need a mirror.
+If we have known someone for years and they have been a good friend with a compassionate heart and a listening ear, and suddenly we view them as an enemy and a person we do not trust, it might be us who need a mirror, or we might have actually matured and no longer speak the same language as we used to.
 Introspection is an ongoing process.

 Take a minute, pray before phone calls.
 Ask yourself what it is about someone that bothers you and see if you can find that same thing in yourself.
 Ask yourself questions.
 Why am I feeling this way?
 Why am I not happy for so and so’s success, or do I have jealousy, strife, bitterness, or some unforgiveness that needs dealt with.
 When trying to bring healing or confronting a situation, we need to taste our words before spitting them out.
 If the tables were turned, would we be hurt by the words we are speaking, or do we need to hear them?